Return to the search form Return to your search results

 Students will receive instructions for booking flights after the Confirmation Deadline (in late February).
 A suggested group flight will be shared with the group and students will make their own arrangements.

-Transportation for most course activities is provided, including a group airport pickup and drop-off at the beginning and end of the course.
+Transportation for most course activities is provided, including a group airport pickup and drop-off at the beginning and end of the course for those on the suggested flights.

-Finally, most UI financial aid (scholarships, grants, and loans) is applicable to study abroad programs.
-Please check the Study Abroad website for information on UI financial aid and how it may be applied to studying abroad.
+Most financial aid (scholarships, grants, and loans) is applicable to study abroad programs.
+Please check the Study Abroad website for information on financial aid and how it may be applied to studying abroad.
+You are also encouraged to speak with someone at the Office of Student Financial Aid to explore financial aid options.

 Applications open December 1